bscofield/blog/content/now/index.md

 ### Thinking about expertise, understanding, and context

 I'm still very interested in expertise, and I've been actively seeking out opportunities to learn from researchers doing primary work on it.
-I'm particularly interested in exploring how we tend to lump multiple distinct expertises together.
+I'm particularly interested in how we individuate domains of expertise (i.e., we talk of people excelling at baseball even when there are extremely distinct *ways* of excelling).

 My current view of expertise is that (to oversimplify) it consists of both _skill_ and _understanding_ in a given domain.
 Skill feels like well-trodden territory -- it's obvious and (relatively) easy to study, but I've been disappointed with the research on understanding, especially once you get out of philosophy of science.